drewgrubb0/SpringREST/README.md

 # SpringREST

 This is a RESTful API built using Spring Boot and a variety of tools currently utilized in the Development-Operations industry.
-The goal of this project was to build a Spring Boot API in Java that could keep track of information in a MySQL database.
+The goal of this project was to build a Spring Boot API in Java that could keep track of advertising information in a MySQL database.

 To run this project, simply download the .jar file and run it using the Java Virtual Machine (8+).